Aifryz/Pulsip/README.md

 -TileMap(right now with fixed tilesize and position[starts at 0,0])

 I plan to add at least:
 -Level management
 -Basic GUI elements
 -Particle system

+I might replace some of the features using additional libraries such as Thor and SFGUI

-Also I really need to make my code look nicer.
+(Also I really need to make my code look nicer.)